A. Eagle-Research defines Brown’s Gas (aka BG, HHO or HydrOxy) as:

-During all that time it was known as ‘Brown’s Gas‘.
+During most of that time the single-ducted gas was generally known as ‘Brown’s Gas‘.

-After that, several people started making variations of Brown’s Gas machines and many of them ‘brand-named’ the gas (it’s all the same gas) to try to get more market share.
-This is about when the name HydrOxy popped into existence, from Alvin Crosby of New Zealand.
+After that, several people started making variations of Brown’s Gas machines and many of them ‘brand-named’ the gas (it’s all the same gas) to try to get unique market share.

 The name HHO popped into existence via the late Denny Klein just before the huge raise in oil prices in 2007-2008.
-Denny had a very good video circulating through news media at the time, so the gas got a lot of good publicity with the trade name HHO.
+Denny was featured on FOX News at the time, so the gas got a lot of good publicity with the trade name HHO.

 One of the excellent applications of BG is for combustion enhancement (typical 25% reduction in fuel consumption) so when Ozzie Freeman put out an eBook on how to DIY apply HHO to your vehicle and sold over a million copies, the name HHO was then ‘cemented’ in the public consciousness.